 I would not hire a company that will not explain in detail what they are going to treat, how and where.
 If they don’t want to answer your questions that should be a huge red flag.
 Keep in mind you are investing some cash and trust in these people.
 In fact getting rid of your bed bugs will be mostly in their hands.
 If they won’t reveal their methods, find another company who will.
 Spending less money on a bad company means you’ll be spending more money on a good company later and with even more bed bugs in your home.
 Don’t waste precious time or money on bad pest companies.

 There are good pest control companies and not so good, or outright horrible and worthless.
-One company I had over for an interview instructed me to remove my mattress encasements because they couldn’t find any bed bugs during their inspection.
-Of course I refused.
-Taking the time to interview several will help you to choose the best one.
 If they don’t call you back, let that be a flag.
 If they don’t find bed bugs during the inspection, let that also be a concern.

 Interview questions to ask a pest company